seinecle/IoT4Entrepreneurs/docs/generated-html/subdir/intro_temp_common.md

 - a video where you show your object, which should be working.
 You explain in this video the key difficulty you faced.

 //ST: !
 - a video where you discuss a connected object on the market (no need to buy it!).
-You explain 1) the function it performs, and 2) the business model behind it.
+You explain 1) the function it performs, 2) the business model behind it, and 3) secuirty issues raised by the object.

 //ST: !